vtexdocs/help-center-content/docs/announcements/en/web-service-methods-will-be-deprecated.md

 author: 245tA425AIeioKAk2eaiwS
 slug: web-service-methods-will-be-deprecated
 legacySlug: web-service-methods-will-be-deprecated
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: As of February 28, the use of Web Service will be discontinued for VTEX integrations, except for the Catalog methods.
+announcementSynopsisEN: 'As of February 28, the use of Web Service will be discontinued for VTEX integrations, except for the Catalog methods.'
 ---

 As of __February 28__, we will discontinue the use of Web Service for integrations with VTEX, __except for the Catalog methods__.